reaz1995/ghost-cursor-playwright/README.md

 # ghost-cursor-playwright

 Modification of actual ghost-cursor for puppeteer, with more functionality and rewrited to work well with playwight.
+Note! target elements rendered in the DOM will be scrolled vertically and horzontaly to be visible in viewport

 ### Download